-From Kunming - Hekou to Lao Cai - Hanoi
+This article will guide you in crossing the China-Vietnam border, From Kunming – Hekou to Lao Cai – Hanoi by land.

 Kunming Train Station, China